 Who We Are

-The Office of DEI Education and Learning Initiatives staff is dedicated to social justice, fair education policies and anti-racist practices.
+The Office of Diversity, Equity, and Inclusion Education and Learning Initiatives (ODEI Education) staff is dedicated to social justice, fair education policies, and anti-racist practices.

-We believe DEI education is a continuous journey, not a single workshop or training.
-The power of DEI lies in our collective and conscious effort towards making ourselves better as leaders, managers, colleagues and citizens who are part of a globalized world.
-We strive to Brandeis University become a cultural and equity leader in higher education.
+We believe DEIB education is a continuous journey, not a single workshop or training.
+The power of DEIB lies in our collective and conscious effort towards making ourselves better as leaders, managers, colleagues, and citizens who are part of a globalized world.
+We strive for Brandeis University to become a cultural and equity leader in higher education.

-Our goal is to nurture a growth mindset that encourages everyone to adopt and engage with DEI thinking on every level.
-Our role is to provide the resources and pathways for every student, educator and employee to feel empowered as co-creators of an equitable environment of belonging.
+Our goal is to nurture a transformative mindset that encourages everyone to adopt and engage with DEIB thinking on every level.
+Our role is to provide the resources and pathways for every student, educator, and employee to feel empowered as co-creators of an equitable environment of belonging.

 Staff